ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### SSL_CERTIFICATE_SUBJECT

-This is not displayed if client authentication has been ommitted (i.e. if the value of the SSL_CLIENT_AUTHENTICATION property is 0).
+This is not displayed if client authentication has been omitted (i.e. if the value of the SSL_CLIENT_AUTHENTICATION property is 0).

 ##### SSL_CERTIFICATE_ISSUER

-This is not displayed if client authentication has been ommitted (i.e. if the value of the SSL_CLIENT_AUTHENTICATION property is 0).
+This is not displayed if client authentication has been omitted (i.e. if the value of the SSL_CLIENT_AUTHENTICATION property is 0).

 ##### CLIENT_INFO